marq24/ha-tibber-pulse-local/README.md

 ### What to do when there is no `webserver_force_enable` on the param tab?!

-Looks like that with recent firmware release tibber have decided to remove (aka 'hide') the `webserver_force_enable` from the param list.
-This does not mean (for now) that you can't use the integration.

-[Please have a look at the discussion here in order to find info what you can try](https://github.com/marq24/ha-tibber-pulse-local/discussions/38).
-Please share in the discussion, if you had been successful - TIA.
+With a recent firmware release the `webserver_force_enable` flag (39) does __not appear__ any longer in the param list.
+This does __not__ mean that you can't use the integration!
+[Please have a look at the discussion [_What to do when there is no webserver_force_enable on the param tab of your Tibber Pulse IR Bridge_] in order to find an alternative approach to set the flag](https://github.com/marq24/ha-tibber-pulse-local/discussions/38).
+Please share also in the discussion, if you had been successful - TIA.

 ### 4. Bring your Pulse & Bridge back to normal operation

 Unplug the Tibber bridge, wait __ten seconds__ and plug it back again.
 Now it should connect back to your previously configured WiFi and should work as before (submit the data to Tibber) - the LED should light up light blue again.

-### 5. Final testing [do not continue if you did not completed this final step]
+### 5. Final testing [do not continue if you did not complete this final step]

+#### Part I: Access the web frontent

 After you have successfully reset the Tibber bridge (AP mode is OFF and you are back in normal operation mode).
 Since you have set the `webserver_force_enable` to `true` the web frontend should now be still accessible via the following URL:
 <http://tibber-host/> or <http://tibber-bridge/>.